 This course has three different but complementary objectives (see unit descriptions):

 Because this course is about a topic that is both central to human identity, and also disrupting the global economy, much of its content is necessarily a matter of controversy.
 For this reason the material is presented with a strong component of history of science.
-This is so you as students can understand and evaluate the biases not only of the lecturer, but also of other academics you may read.
-Bias is an intrinsic part of intelligence (as you'll learn in this course), the question is how to best cope with it.
+This allows you as students to understand and evaluate the biases not only of the lecturer, but also of other academics you may read.
+Bias is an intrinsic part of intelligence (as you'll learn in this course); the question is how to best cope with it.
 This course is consequently also about how academics and societies arrive at a set of material which we present to students and use in policy.
-Societies and universities are also cognitive systems, so this course is about itself, and your degree.
+Societies and universities are also cognitive systems, so this course is about itself, and about your degree.

 This unit is taught flipped classroom.
 This is partially in response to student reviews from the first five years, where students wanted more time to go over the lectures and to ask questions.
 It is also in response to the fact that the lecturer lives on a different continent.
 Most weeks there are two lectures to watch, generally on video, plus one quiz and one live discussion session.
 The time for the quiz & the discussion session add up to one additional hour.
 Some weeks there is only one video and one live tutorial for the coursework, or one or two live lectures where the video needs to be updated.

 To make sure that everyone is keeping up with the videos, there

 are quizzes.
 These are on moodle but at a fixed time, generally at

 the beginning of the lecture discussion session.
 The quizzes